-I hope you’ve enjoyed today’s Everyday With an Edge -post.
+I hope you’ve enjoyed today’s short skirt looks.

 Until next time.